pokerops/ansible-collection-gluster/README.md

 ## Testing

 Please make sure your environment has [docker](https://www.docker.com) installed in order to run role validation tests.
-Additional python dependencies are listed in the [requirements file](https://github.com/nephelaiio/ansible-role-requirements/blob/master/requirements.txt)
+System test dependencies are managed with [DevBox](https://www.jetify.com/devbox) Python test dependencies are managed with [UV](https://docs.astral.sh/uv/)

 Role is tested against the following distributions (docker images):

+- Ubuntu Noble
+- Ubuntu Jammy
 - Ubuntu Focal
-- Ubuntu Jammy
-- Debian Bullseye

-You can test the role directly from sources using command `molecule test`
+You can test the role directly from sources using command `molecule test` inside a DevBox shell

 ## License